-Here's command that lets you open file fast, by typing a letter or digit:
+Here's a command that lets you open file fast by a fuzzy completion on file names in your bookmark.

 First, you need to add files you use frequently to emacs bookmark. [see Emacs: Bookmark]

 Put the following in your emacs init file.

 (defun xah-open-file-fast () "Prompt to open a file from bookmark `bookmark-bmenu-list'.
 This command is similar to `bookmark-jump', but use `ido-mode' interface, and ignore cursor position in bookmark.
 URL `http://ergoemacs.org/emacs/emacs_hotkey_open_file_fast.html' Version 2019-02-26" (interactive) (require 'bookmark) (bookmark-maybe-load-default-file) (let (($this-bookmark (ido-completing-read "Open bookmark:" (mapcar (lambda ($x) (car $x)) bookmark-alist)))) (find-file (bookmark-get-filename $this-bookmark)) ;; (bookmark-jump $this-bookmark) ))

 xah-open-file-fast, then it will prompt with real-time name completion as you type.

 Give this command a easy key, such as F8. [see Emacs: How to Define Keys]

 For best efficiency, add a unique digit or 2 letter sequence in front of each bookmark file name you use frequently, so that opening a file is just 3 keystrokes, for example,

 eb emacs blog, so you can just type F8 e b Enter to open it.